 Support and Safety Matter

 During this uncertain time as we face a pandemic of COVID-19, the health and safety of my clients and their families is priority.
-I have always followed, and will continue to follow strict handwashing protocols, as well as offering options to connect rather than in person for interviews and prenatal meetings, such as video chatting, text and email.
+I have always followed, and will continue to follow strict handwashing protocols, wear a mask, as well as offering options to connect other than in person for interviews and prenatal meetings, such as video chatting, text and email.

-Currently, all area hospitals are restricting visitors and the number of people allowed in patient rooms.
-Only ONE support person is allowed in the labor and postpartum room.
-Doulas are getting creative with alternative support methods, such as extra education/support prior to labor, video support during labor, text messaging with support person and of course phone calls as needed by you and your support person.
+Currently, though most area hospitals are restricting visitors and allowing just one support person in the labor and postpartum room, beginning September 14, 2020, TMC is rolling out their pilot program to welcome doulas back in the hospital .
+They understand the importance of doula support, and our doula community is so thankful!
+I took the mandatory PPE class and will be able to support my clients who choose to birth at TMC either in the Birth Center or on the Labor & Delivery Unit.
+For clients who choose to birth elsewhere Doulas like myself are getting creative with alternative support methods, such as extra education/support prior to labor, video support during labor, text messaging with support person and of course phone calls as needed by you and your support person.
+We can even meet outside, being mindful of "social distancing".
 We can also discuss postpartum care in lieu of birth support if the situation arises.
-I will address each unique situation as it comes, and work hard to keep my clients happy and satisfied despite the hardship this virus has brought to our communities.
+I will address each unique situation as it comes, and work hard to keep my clients happy and satisfied despite the hardship this virus has brought to our community.

 Questions about Pregnancy and Coronavirus Disease from the Centers for Disease Control website: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/pregnancy-faq.html